Mastering Competitor Analysis for SEO: A Comprehensive Guide

 - Use keyword gap analysis tools to find untapped keyword opportunities.
 These tools reveal keywords your competitors rank for, but you don't.
 A SaaS company could find that competitors are ranking for "project management templates" while they only target "project management software."

 - Evaluate the keyword difficulty and search intent.
 Just because a keyword drives traffic doesn't mean it's easy to rank for.
-Consider the difficulty and ensure the intent aligns with your offerings.
+Consider the difficulty, which is usually provided by SEO tools, and ensure the intent aligns with your offerings.
+You can infer search intent by looking at the type of content ranking for a keyword – is it informational, transactional, or navigational?

 - Group keywords into thematic clusters.
 Organizing keywords into related groups helps you create targeted content and optimize site structure.
 For example, a financial advisor might group keywords like "retirement planning," "401k rollover," and "investment strategies" together.